 An Inventory is an essential piece of documentation.
-The inventory of content, fixture, fittings and schedule of condition is to avoid any misunderstandings at the end of the tenancy.
+The inventory of content, fixture, fittings and schedule of condition is to avoid any misunderstandings/disputes at the end of the tenancy.
 Without one, it will be impossible for the ADR (Alternative Dispute Resolution) service to determine any loss or damage to the property or its contents, should there be a dispute at the end of a tenancy.

-With our easy to read, clear and comprehensive inventory report, there is little room to dispute what condition the property was in at the start of the tenancy.
+With our easy to read, clear and comprehensive inventory report, there is little room for dispute what condition the property was in at the start of the tenancy.
 SAMPLE INVENTORY

 Our Check-out reports display all items side by side, to clearly show the property before (Inventory) and after (Check-out).
 Where there is no change, the report will say so.
 We give advice on who is to pay, what is fair wear and tear, and what is not.
 We work according to AIIC and ARLA's recommendations about tenant's and landlord's rights and obligations.